Tray with delicious food on the plane, business class travel

 Airlines can send additional information associated with a taxonomy code.
 For example, if the carrier provides pet grooming services, it may specify the pet's maximum height, length, and weight.

-Messages involved: taxonomy can be applied in any message where a service is mentioned.
+Messages involved: Taxonomy can be applied in any message where a service is mentioned.

 Pricing offers.
 This capability allows a seller to request a consolidated offer with an associated total price.
 The airline may include additional details and upsell offers in its response.